 Cindy is a breast cancer survivor and has been cancer free since January 7th, 2009.
 Cindy is married to Eric Chaconas and is a mother of two.
 Cindy was raised by a single mother in Miami Fl, who was unfortunately also diagnosed with breast cancer, only 3 weeks after Cindy’s lumpectomy.
 Cindy attended the University of Florida and graduated with a bachelor’s degree in athletic training and physical education in 2002.
 A desire to advance her education led Cindy to the University of St. Augustine in May 2005, where she would earn a doctorate in physical therapy in 2007.
 Currently, Cindy is a domestic engineer.
 After she and her mother were diagnosed, Cindy felt a need to educate the community in the early detection and prevention of breast cancer, and thus “Pink Up The Pace” was born in the Spring of 2009.
 Through her diagnosis, Cindy has learned that, “the key to success is to handle each situation as they come and move forward, because somewhere someone has been in your same shoes.”

 Susan is a breast cancer survivor.
 She has been cancer-free since December, 2007.
 Susan and her husband, Bill, and children, Taylor and Will, moved to St. Augustine in August, 2010 from San Antonio, TX.
 Susan is a 1981 graduate of the University of Virginia with a BA in Economics.
 Susan has experience working at legal, business and nonprofit entities.
-She has also spent her time volunteering at her children’s schools and different service organizations.
-She is honored to be a part of PUTP.
+Most recently, she has worked for St Johns County School District.
+She is honored and proud to be a part of PUTP.
+She says it has been exciting to see it grow from a small 5K race to a true community event.
 She knows that with early detection, breast cancer can be cured.
-Her goal is to help PUTP increase awareness of the disease in young women and stress the importance of early diagnosis and treatment.
+Her goal is to help PUTP increase awareness of the disease in women and stress the importance of early diagnosis and treatment.
 For anyone facing a cancer diagnosis, she encourages them to reach out to other survivors.
-There is an amazing source of strength provided by knowing others who have travelled the same path.
+There is an amazing source of strength provided by knowing others who have traveled the same path.

 Kimberly Rolleston was born and raised in beautiful St. Augustine, FL.
 Her family here dates back five generations.
 She has a young daughter with whom she loves to spend most of her time.
 Kimberly has been in the radiology field for twenty years.
 She received her training at University/Shands Hospital in Jacksonville, FL.
 Currently, she works at Flagler Hospital in MRI.
 Kimberly decided to become involved with Pink Up The Pace when realizing how many young women in the community were being diagnosed with breast cancer.

-Terri is a breast cancer survivor.
+Terri is a 6-year breast cancer survivor.
 She was diagnosed with breast cancer in January of 2011.
-Terri and her husband Rodney have been married for 28 years and have 3 children and 2 beautiful granddaughters.
-Terri has 4 sisters and moved with her family to St Augustine from Colorado Springs, Colorado in 1982.
-She has worked for St Johns County Sheriffs office and the Board of County Commissioners as a supervisor in benefits for 20+ years.
-She is currently enrolled in a leadership program and is studying for her SHRM Certification.
-She feels honored to be working with the PUTP board and wants to help other women through their diagnosis.
-She has met and has formed close relationships with some amazing women as she went through her treatment.
-She says that without the support she received she wouldn’t be where she is today.
+Terri and her husband Rodney have been married for 33 years and have 3 children and 3 granddaughters.
+Terri has 4 sisters and moved with her family to St Augustine from Colorado Springs, CO in 1982.
+She has worked for St Johns County Sheriffs Office and the Board of County Commissioners for 25+ years.
+She has met and formed close relationships with some amazing women as she went through her treatment.
+She says that without the support she received she wouldn't be where she is today.
+She feels honored to be working with PUTP.